 We send your personal information overseas to any part of the world.
 The protections given to your personal information in other parts of the world will often not be as strong as in the UK.
 Where possible, we will put in place agreements with the people we send your personal information to, to require them to treat your personal information with the same protections that we apply ourselves.
 Our agreements may include standard terms provided by the EU called EU Model Clauses or may require the other party to be signed up to government standards that are recognised as providing the right level of protection such as "privacy shield" in the USA.
 But it is possible that regardless of what is set out in the agreement this would not stop a government in any part of the world from accessing your personal information, as they can often have power to overrule any agreements we make.

 In some cases we might need to share information to carry out the services we have promised to carry out, for example if you require urgent assistance abroad.
 In such an urgent situation we may not always have the time to put in place the type of agreement we would normally want to.

 We are only allowed to keep your personal information if we need it for one of the reasons we describe in section 3 above.

-As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons or to defend a claim.
+As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons, fraud prevention, or to defend a claim.
 For example, should you wish to bring some form of legal action relating to your relationship with us, this would generally need to be done within 6 years from the end of that relationship.
 However there may be exceptions where we need to keep your personal information for longer, such as where a claim has involved a minor.